hugsy/gef/docs/config.md

 ## Install GEF

-There is __*NO mandatory*__ dependency to have `gef` running contrarily to other projects.
+There is *NO mandatory* dependency to have `gef` running contrarily to other projects.
 A simple recent GDB compiled with Python scripting support will do.

 ### Pre-requisites
 Only [GDB 7.x+](https://www.gnu.org/s/gdb) is required.
 It must compiled with Python 2 or 3 support.

+All recent distributions of Linux now embeds a GDB version compiled with at least Python2 (although more and more are migrating towards Python3).

-This can be verified with the following command:
+You can verify it with the following command:

 ``` bash
 $ gdb -nx -ex 'python print (sys.version)' -ex quit